NASCAR Chase Elliott crew chief Watkins Glen - TSN.ca

 The No. 20 Toyota driven by Christopher Bell for Joe Gibbs Racing also received the same L1 penalties regarding rear-window air deflectors and crew chief Adam Stevens was ejected.

+“I don't really think it changes too much,” Bell said.
+“I don't really hear from Adam much on the radio during races.
+I think we're in a pretty good spot.
+I don't think it's going to affect me inside the car.
+I don't know how much it's going to affect the team.”

 Joe Gibbs Racing also had changes to the pit crews of Martin Truex Jr. and Kyle Busch because of COVID-19 protocols.
-Bryan Backus will be the front tire changer on Truex’s No. 19 team Sunday.
-He replaces Hunter Masling, who the team said was out because of close contact.
-Joshua Pech will be the fueler for Busch’s No. 18 team.
-He replaces Matthew Tyrrell, who also had close contact.
+Bryan Backus will be the front tire changer on Truex’s No. 19 Toyota in place of Hunter Masling, and Joshua Pech will be the fueler for Busch’s No. 18 team in place of Matthew Tyrrell.
+Both Masling and Tyrrell had close contact with individuals who had tested positive.

+“We hope it doesn't impact things,” Truex said.
+“Tough circumstances the way it all worked out.
+He didn't even test positive.
+He just was around somebody who did.”

 Elliott, whose car failed inspection twice, has won the past two races at The Glen and was to start 11th on the grid before the penalties.